Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

-Blowing your nose and rubbing your itchy eyes more than usual this spring?
+Do you blow your nose and rub your itchy eyes more than usual in the spring?
 Chances are you have hay fever, also called allergic rhinitis, an allergic response that has absolutely nothing to do with hay and everything to do with teeny tiny particles wafting through the air.

 Seasonal rises in tree, grass and weed pollens trigger seasonal allergic rhinitis — with symptoms of runny nose, sneezing, congestion, postnasal drip and itchy watery eyes — in many Americans.
 And perennial allergic rhinitis affects millions year-round thanks to mold spores, dust mites and even cockroaches.